How Much Do Gardeners Make?

 Qualifications and Training

 The more experienced you are, the more services you can offer as a gardener.
-This will increase your potential earnings while giving you a broader understanding of the green environment.
+This will increase your potential earnings while giving you a broader understanding of green spaces.

 Some courses include: